kevinsullivan/physvm_develop/ONBOARD.md

 7. Test image with: docker run -it --cap-add=SYS_PTRACE --rm --security-opt seccomp=unconfined --name peirce_docker -v llvm-build:/llvm/build -v %YOUR_PEIRCE_MOUNT_OR_OTHER_DIRECTORY_GOES_HERE%:/peirce gitlab.cs.virginia.edu:5099/physicalsemantics/peirce:latest /bin/bash
 8. This can be shut off with : "docker container stop peirce_docker"

+#### NOTE: It is important that you mount your local directory to /peirce .
+The path variables use locations within /peirce

 ## Gitlab Setup

 1. Ensure you have an account with and access to https://gitlab.cs.virginia.edu/